-The cost of crafting your rose will be kindly supported by the team at Arval UK meaning that every penny of your donation will go directly to caring for people living with a terminal illness in your community.
+The cost of crafting your rose has been kindly supported by the team at Arval UK meaning that every penny of your donation will go directly to caring for people living with a terminal illness in your community.

 Below, Sinéad, Trevor, Sam and Sara share why they’ve decided to dedicate roses.
 Please join them as we celebrate and remember the lives of loved ones in this unique and lasting way.